TypiCMS/bootforms/readme.md

 BootForm::text('First Name', 'first_name')->defaultValue('John Doe');
 ```

-For more information about what’s possible, check out the documentation for [my basic Form package.](https://github.com/adamwathan/form)
+For more information about what’s possible, check out the documentation for [the Form package.](https://github.com/TypiCMS/form)

 ### Reduced Boilerplate